abaikov/cnstra/docs/frontend/benchmark.md

 - Metrics calculated using median/mean aggregation with IQR outlier detection
 - All tests run on the same environment for consistency

+**Note**: This is a browser-based benchmark.
+While specific hardware configurations may vary, the observed performance differences (often measured in multiples) are substantial enough to draw meaningful conclusions.
+The relative performance characteristics remain consistent regardless of the testing environment.

 ---

 ## Why Cnstra + OIMDB Wins: The Performance Advantage